Radimersky/Solana-smart-contract-for-data-integrity-validation/README.md

 ## How to run localy

 // Make sure you’re on the localnet.

-solana config set --url localhost
+- solana config set --url localhost

 // And check your Anchor.toml file.

 // Run the tests.
-anchor test
+- anchor test

-// Build, deploy and start a local ledger. anchor localnet
+// Build, deploy and start a local ledger.
+- anchor localnet
 // Or
-solana-test-validator
+- solana-test-validator
+// Then

-anchor build
+- anchor build
-anchor deploy
+- anchor deploy

 ## How to run on devnet